babasaraki/iandow.github.io/_posts/2017-04-17-How_Use_Azure_REST.md

 ### Use the Azure REST API

 The other option is to use the Azure REST API.
 Use the [Get-Blob-Properties](https://docs.microsoft.com/en-us/rest/api/storageservices/fileservices/Get-Blob-Properties) REST call and checking the `x-ms-copy-status` field.
-If you've never used the Azure REST API, I recommend installing Postman and setting up a GET request like this:
+If you've never used the Azure REST API, I recommend installing Postman and setting up a GET request as shown below.
+You'll need to determine your Bearer value in the authorization header, but I don't want to go into that right now, so just search for it.

 {% highlight json %}
 GET - https://iansandbox3.blob.core.windows.net/baseimages?comp=list&restype=container